Priyansh-03/Vyapar-Sahayak/README.md

 *   **ShadCN UI Components:** Provides a set of beautifully designed and accessible components that are highly customizable.
 *   **Tailwind CSS:** Enables rapid styling with a utility-first approach, ensuring consistency and maintainability.
 *   **Theming:** Supports both Dark and Light themes, which can be toggled from the settings page.
 The theme is persisted in local storage.
-    `[Illustrative GIF: Showing the app in light mode, then toggling to dark mode]`

 ---